iivanoo/covid-apps-observer/data/data_jp/reports/resources/org.who.infoapp___3.1.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.who.infoapp 1 reviews"/>
 </p>

+> A wast of time<br> :date: __2020-11-04 13:04:20__

+> “‘Ovid’ is Latin for a sheep.
+COVID starts with a C, which also means ‘see’ in ancient language.
+19 was known as the “Number of Surrender” in ancient times.”
+It goes on to draw the conclusion, “C-OVID 19 = ‘See a Sheep Surrender'”.<br> :date: __2020-11-02 08:06:17__

 > Very scammers<br> :date: __2020-10-19 19:45:47__

 > I just downloaded it, but every time I open it just say "an error occur check your connectivity" or something like that... didn't work...<br> :date: __2020-10-10 17:24:54__